 What is the difference between Core Services and Additional Services?

 Core Services are purely educational and include services such as Drive, Classroom and Calendar while Additional Services are designed for consumers and include services such as YouTube and Google Maps.
-Additional Services are not covered by the Google Workspace for Education agreement and may have their separate Terms and Conditions.
+Additional Services are not covered by the Google Workspace for Education agreement and may have their own separate Terms and Conditions.

 More information can be found on Google’s support site.